 Joseph Gitler (Israel)

-Leket Israel – a unique food organisation in Israel that rescues healthy, surplus food and delivers it to those in need through partnerships with non-profit organisations.
-Leket Israel was born in 2003 when Joseph Gitler started rescuing meals from catering halls and corporate cafeterias out of his Subaru car.
+Leket Israel – a the National Food Bank, is a unique food rescue organisation in Israel that rescues healthy, surplus food and delivers it to those in need through partnerships with non-profit organisations.
+Leket Israel was established in 2003 when Joseph Gitler started rescuing meals from catering halls and corporate cafeterias out of his Subaru car.
 The meals were stored in refrigerators lining his driveway before delivery to local non-profit organisations serving the needy.

 Find out more about Leket Israel and see how you can support the mission.